 Our headquarters are located at 35 CambridgePark Drive, Cambridge, MA 02140, where we lease approximately 8,955 rentable square feet of office and laboratory space under a lease that terminates on October 31, 2021 which has been extended through March 31, 2022.
-On September 29, 2021, we entered into a new lease agreement for approximately 31,659 square feet of an office and laboratory space in 321 Harrison Avenue, Boston, MA 02118.
-The 10-year lease term begins on April 1, 2022, and ends on December 31, 2032, with an additional five-year option to extend the lease beyond December 31, 2032.
 We believe that our existing facilities are adequate to meet our current needs, and that suitable additional alternative spaces will be available in the future on commercially reasonable terms.